x12q/kotlin-randomizer/README.md

 A library for generate random instance of any class, interface, object, and enum (kinda).

-This library is for testing and prototyping.
+This library is for generating data for testing and prototyping.

 Like this: